-Litigation may also be necessary to enforce Dentsply Sirona's intellectual property rights or to defend against any claims of infringement of rights owned by third parties that are asserted against Dentsply Sirona.
-In addition, Dentsply Sirona may have to participate in one or more interference proceedings declared by the United States Patent and Trademark Office, the European Patent Office or other foreign patent governing authorities, to determine the priority of inventions, which could result in substantial costs.
-Acquisitions by Dentsply Sirona of products or businesses that are found to infringe upon the intellectual property rights of others and the resulting changes to the competitive landscape of the industry could further increase this risk.
+Litigation may also be necessary to enforce our intellectual property rights or to defend against any claims of infringement of rights owned by third parties that are asserted against us.
+In addition, we may have to participate in one or more interference proceedings declared by the U.S. Patent and Trademark Office, the European Patent Office or other foreign patent governing authorities, to determine the priority of inventions, which could result in substantial costs.
+Acquisitions by us of products or businesses that are found to infringe upon the intellectual property rights of others and the resulting changes to the competitive landscape of the industry could further increase this risk.

-If Dentsply Sirona becomes involved in litigation or interference proceedings, Dentsply Sirona may incur substantial expense, and the proceedings may divert the attention of Dentsply Sirona's technical and management personnel, even if Dentsply Sirona ultimately prevails.
-An adverse determination in proceedings of this type could subject us to significant liabilities, allow Dentsply Sirona's competitors to market competitive products without obtaining a license from Dentsply Sirona, prohibit Dentsply Sirona from marketing Dentsply Sirona's products or require us to seek licenses from third parties that may not be available on commercially reasonable terms, if at all.
-If Dentsply Sirona cannot obtain such licenses, Dentsply Sirona may be restricted or prevented from commercializing Dentsply Sirona's products.
+If we become involved in litigation or interference proceedings, we may incur substantial expense, and the proceedings may divert the attention of our technical and management personnel, even if we ultimately prevail.
+An adverse determination in proceedings of this type could subject us to significant liabilities, allow our competitors to market competitive products without obtaining a license from us, prohibit us from marketing our products or require us to seek licenses from third parties that may not be available on commercially reasonable terms, if at all.
+If we cannot obtain such licenses, we may be restricted or prevented from commercializing our products.

-The enforcement, defense and prosecution of intellectual property rights, including the United States Patent and Trademark Office's, the European Patent Office's and other foreign patent offices' interference proceedings, and related legal and administrative proceedings in the United States and elsewhere, involve complex legal and factual questions.
-As a result, these proceedings are costly and time-consuming, and their outcome is uncertain.
+The enforcement, defense and prosecution of intellectual property rights, including the U.S. Patent and Trademark Office's, the European Patent Office's and other foreign patent offices' interference proceedings, and related legal and administrative proceedings in the U.S. and elsewhere, involve complex legal and factual questions.
+As a result, these proceedings are costly and timeconsuming, and their outcome is uncertain.
 Litigation may be necessary to:

-- assert against others or defend Dentsply Sirona against claims of patent or trademark infringement; - enforce patents owned by, or licensed to Dentsply Sirona from, another party; - protect Dentsply Sirona's trade secrets or know-how; or - · determine the enforceability, scope and validity of Dentsply Sirona's proprietary rights or the proprietary rights of others.
+- assert against others or defend us against claims of patent or trademark infringement; - enforce patents owned by, or licensed to us from, another party; - protect our trade secrets or know-how; or determine the enforceability, scope and validity of our proprietary rights or the proprietary rights of others.

-Changes in the Company's credit ratings or macroeconomic impacts on credit markets may increase our cost of capital and limit financing options.
+Changes in our credit ratings or macroeconomic impacts on credit markets may increase our cost of capital and limit financing options.

-The Company utilizes the short and long-term debt markets to obtain capital from time to time.
-The Company's continued access to sources of liquidity depends on multiple factors, including global economic conditions, the condition of global credit markets, the availability of sufficient amounts of financing, operating performance, and credit ratings.
-Macroeconomic conditions, such as the COVID-19 pandemic, may result in significant disruption in the credit markets, which may adversely affect the Company's ability to refinance existing debt or obtain additional financing to support operations or to fund new acquisitions or capital-intensive internal initiatives.
+We utilize the short and long-term debt markets to obtain capital from time to time.
+Our continued access to sources of liquidity depends on multiple factors, including global economic conditions, the condition of global credit markets, the availability of sufficient amounts of financing, operating performance, and credit ratings.
+Macroeconomic conditions, such as the COVID-19 pandemic, may result in significant disruption in the credit markets, which may adversely affect our ability to refinance existing debt or obtain additional financing to support operations or to fund new acquisitions or capital-intensive internal initiatives.